Birinder1469/DSCI-522_Titanic-Survival-Prediction/README.md

-To execute this analysis, clone this repository, navigate to the root of this project, and run the following commands in the Unix shell.
+To execute this analysis, clone this repository, navigate to the root of this project, and run the following command in the Unix shell.

 ``` sh
 make all